 The competition Blues Aperitiv has raised a great interest

-34 bands from Poland, Austria, Belarus, Slovakia and the Czech Republic have entered for the 16th year of Blues Aperitiv contest.
+24 bands from Poland, Netherlands, UK, Slovakia and the Czech Republic have entered for the 16th year of Blues Aperitiv contest.

 Two winners will be selected from the seven bands and these bands are guaranteed to play at the renowned Blues Alive festival.
 Previous experience from past years gives a chance to more than two bands.
 The other bands that will capture the jury´s or the audience´s attention may get an invitation to play at side stages of Blues Alive or in Poland.

-Advancing to the final concert Blues Aperitiv XVI.
+Advancing to the final concert Blues Aperitiv XVII.